Policy, Organisation and Rules

 2.1.1.2 Within this framework, The Scout Association is committed to equality of opportunity for all young people.

-2. No young person should receive less favourable treatment on the basis of, nor suffer disadvantage harassment or discrimination by reason of:
+- No young person should receive less favourable treatment on the basis of or suffer disadvantage harassment or discrimination by reason of:

-2.1.1.4 All members of the movement should seek to practise equality, especially in promoting equal access to the Scouts for all young people.
+2.1.1.4 All members of The Scout Association should seek to practise equality, especially in promoting equal access to the Scouts for all young people.
 The Scout Association opposes all forms of prejudice and discrimination, including racism, sexism, homophobia, biphobia and transphobia.
-All Scout Groups, as separate charities, have a duty to comply with relevant equalities legislation.
+All Scout Groups, Districts and Counties, as separate charities, have a duty to comply with relevant equalities legislation.
 All volunteers should make reasonable adjustments where possible to support all young people with disabilities to access the Scouts.

 2.1.2.1 Reasonable adjustments means actions to enable young people with disabilities to access the Scouts and scouting activities, as far as reasonably possible, to the same level as young people without disabilities.
 This should involve working in partnership with parents/carers, to identify needs and support strategies.